dalel487/su2hmc/README.md

 |fmu| chemical potential|
 |actiona| running average of total action|

-Fermion expectation values are measured using a noisy estimator.
 The code produces the following outputs:
 |File Name| Data type|
 |---------|:---------|